fjolnir/Tranquil/Docs/Tranquil Spec.md

 By default a block returns `nil`.
 To return a value the `^` symbol is prefixed to the expression to return.

+All arguments are optional and if no default value is specified, `nil` is used.

 ### Variadic blocks
-If in a block one wishes to accept an arbitrary number of argument, he can use the special '...' argument to do so, it is an array of arguments which you can iterate over. (... must be the last argument specified)
+If in a block one wishes to accept an arbitrary number of argument, he can use the special '...' argument to do so, its value is an array of arguments which you can iterate over. (... must be the last argument specified)

 ```
 variadicBlock = { ... |